CFMIP/COSPv2.0/README.txt

 This shows the commit IDs, author of the commit, date of the commit and a brief description for the three archived releases.
 By default in git, when you clone a repository, you will be at the latest commit.
-In this case COSPv1.4.0.
-To revert to an older commit you need to "reset" to that commit.
-So to revert to COSP v1.3.2, you would:
+In this case COSPv1.4.1.
+To revert to an older commit you need to "checkout" that commit (i.e. git checkout <commit>).
+So for example, to revert to COSP v1.3.2, you would:

-   git reset --hard 9e7d84d735249d95521852e0db0c8eed16b4f070
+   git checkout 9e7d84d735249d95521852e0db0c8eed16b4f070

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 4) COMPILATION AND TESTING